Hazing is defined at KU under the Code of Student Rights and Responsibilities Section VI, A, 9 as:

 - KU provides a comprehensive hazing information site.

-- Each hazing allegation is investigated by the Office of the Vice Provost for Student Success.
+- Each hazing allegation is investigated by the Office of Student Conduct and Community Standards.

-- KU allows for anonymous and confidential reporting of hazing.
+- KU allows for anonymous reporting of hazing.

 - Each woman participating in sorority recruitment receives this information during Orientation the day before recruitment events begin, it is also on the PHA website under Recruitment FAQs.